What is down payment assistance?

 Puerto Rico Down Payment Assistance Programs

-Puerto Rico provides grants of up to 5 percent of the purchase price on new homes and those refurbished by private developers.
-That purchase price must be in the range $94,000 and $143,000.
+Puerto Rico provides grants of up to 5% of the purchase price on new homes and those refurbished by private developers.
+That purchase price must be in the range of $94,000 to $143,000.
 Learn more at PRHFA Programs.

 It’s not clear whether the U.S. Virgin Islands has a down payment assistance program as such.
 But its William’s Delight Home Ownership Program is intended to “empower our residents to achieve their housing dreams.”
-For more, call 340-772-1505.
+For more information, call (340) 772-1505.